 A big concern for many people is that making lifestyle changes means missing out on food they love or saying no to social events.

-Example fear: Feeling worried about giving up the foods you love in order to join a weight management program.
+Example fear: Feeling worried about giving up the foods you love in order to join a weight loss programme.

-Example solution: Consider joining a program that doesn’t focus on restriction and takes a holistic approach to improve your health (e.g. nutrition, exercise, and mindset), such as Second Nature.
+Example solution: Consider joining a programme that does not focus on restriction and takes a multi-prong approach to improve your health (e.g. nutrition, exercise, and mindset), such as Second Nature.

 6) Concern about relationships changing

-Making big changes to your lifestyle could affect relationships with those closest to you.
-Perhaps you are worried about friends or family not fully supporting your decisions, or your progress affecting them in some way.
+Making significant changes to your lifestyle could affect relationships with those closest to you.
+Perhaps you are worried about friends or family not fully supporting your decisions or your progress affecting them somehow.